 Prasanna has visited the park before from the other side of the lake.
 We saw a man in a rowboat he was too far away for my AF-S Nikkor 18-55mm zoom to capture him.
 I concentrated instead on the trees that had fallen into the lake.
 The light was reflected off the water onto the golden leaves of one tree that had fallen over into the look.
 The waves cause the reflected light to flicker against the tree branches.
 I don’t think my photography accurately captured what I saw.

 It had rained the night before.
-Parts of the trail were muddy and in some areas, shallow wide puddles had formed.
+Parts of the trail were muddy, and in some areas, wide shallow puddles had formed.
 We proceeded slowly.
 We found our way deeper into the forest and among a canopy of bright yellow, orange and red leaves.
 Prasanna loved it when the wind blew leaves from the trees.
-We both tried to capture photographs of falling leaves but I don’t think we were successful.
+We both tried to capture photographs of falling leaves, but I don’t think we were successful.
 I wasn’t.

 On our way back across the footbridge, we saw a large bird standing in the water.
-I don’t know what sort of bird it was but we got a few good shots.
+I don’t know what sort of bird it was, but we got a few good shots.
 While attempting to get a close shot I accidentally scared it off.
 I did not get any photos of the bird taking off.
 My camera was set in aperture priority mode.
 Great for shooing leaves but not great for action shots.

 Prasanna and I also learned much about the limitation of our lenses.
-I have a few primes — 35mm and 50mm — but on the DX body, the are 52mm and 75mm.
+I have a few primes — 35mm and 50mm —, but on the DX body, they are 52mm and 75mm.
 These make for great general purpose or portrait photography but are not well suited to landscape photography.
 If I had the budget to start over I think I might buy a Nikon D600 body and just three lenses — a Nikkor 24-70mm f/2.8 for landscape and daily photography, a Nikkor 70-200mm f/2.8 for sports photography and a 50mm f/1.8.